nath54/pi_ir_hager_2025/0_Documentation/code_format.md

 The class's methods have their own documentation

 # Functions and methods
 Lower-case with undescore as separator.
-Arguments: No space except after commas.
+Arguments: Spaces after commas.
+Return is typed.
 Examples :
-- add_matrixes(matrix_a : Matrix, matrix_b : Matrix)
+- def add_matrixes(matrix_a : Matrix, matrix_b : Matrix) -> return_type:

 Documentation with python docstrings, with the following format :
     """